carvel-dev/carvel/site/content/blog/identify-ghost-diff-during-kc-reconcile.md

 ## Identify actual configuration causing the diffs

 To identify what is causing them, we will make a copy of the package.
 We will modify the deploy section of the Package.
-It will help us to get the configuration applied by `Kapp`.
+It will help us to get the configuration applied by `kapp`.
 Let's start:

 ```bash
 $ kubectl get pkg simple-app.corp.com.1.0.0 -oyaml > copy-simple-app-package.yaml
 ```

 Open copy-simple-app-package.yaml.
-Remove labels starting with `Kapp`.
-Add the below snippet to the Kapp section.
-Setting the `diff-changes` to true will enable the `Kapp` to show changes.
+Remove labels starting with `kapp`.
+Add the below snippet to the kapp section.
+Setting the `diff-changes` to true will enable the `kapp` to show changes.
 ```
 ...
 - kapp: